 EOF

-Now, create a disk without specifying its size:
+Now create a disk, without explicitly specifying the size:

 d8 k apply -f - <<EOF